realadammatthew/humbleberger/src/copy/who-is-the-suffering-servant.md

 # Who is the Suffering Servant of Isaiah 53?

-## From Your Jewish-Christian Friend
+## A Loving Call to See Yeshua, the Messiah

 ### Humbleberger Ministries

+---

+_"See, my servant will be successful; he will be raised and lifted up and greatly exalted.
+Just as many were appalled at you—his appearance was so disfigured that he did not look like a man, and his form did not resemble a human being—so he will sprinkle many nations.
+Kings will shut their mouths because of him, for they will see what had not been told them, and they will understand what they had not heard.
+Who has believed what we have heard?
+And to whom has the arm of the Lord been revealed?
+He grew up before him like a young plant and like a root out of dry ground.
+He didn’t have an impressive form or majesty that we should look at him, no appearance that we should desire him.
+He was despised and rejected by men, a man of suffering who knew what sickness was.
+He was like someone people turned away from; he was despised, and we didn’t value him.
+Yet he himself bore our sicknesses, and he carried our pains; but we in turn regarded him stricken, struck down by God, and afflicted.
+But he was pierced because of our rebellion, crushed because of our iniquities; punishment for our peace was on him, and we are healed by his wounds.
+We all went astray like sheep; we all have turned to our own way; and the Lord has punished him for the iniquity of us all.
+He was oppressed and afflicted, yet he did not open his mouth.
+Like a lamb led to the slaughter and like a sheep silent before her shearers, he did not open his mouth.
+He was taken away because of oppression and judgment, and who considered his fate?
+For he was cut off from the land of the living; he was struck because of my people’s rebellion.
+He was assigned a grave with the wicked, but he was with a rich man at his death, because he had done no violence and had not spoken deceitfully.
+Yet the Lord was pleased to crush him severely.
+When you make him a guilt offering, he will see his seed, he will prolong his days, and by his hand, the Lord’s pleasure will be accomplished.
+After his anguish, he will see light and be satisfied.
+By his knowledge, my righteous servant will justify many, and he will carry their iniquities.
+Therefore I will give him the many as a portion, and he will receive the mighty as spoil, because he willingly submitted to death, and was counted among the rebels; yet he bore the sin of many and interceded for the rebels."_
+**(Isaiah 52:13-53:12)**

+---

-Shalom, dear brothers and sisters,
+## Shalom, beloved brothers and sisters,

-The 53rd chapter of Isaiah is one of the most beautiful and profound passages in all of the Hebrew Scriptures.
-It speaks of a mysterious "Servant of the LORD" who suffers, is rejected, and ultimately brings healing and righteousness.
-For centuries, this passage has stirred much conversation between Jews and Christians.
-Today, I invite you to gently explore this passage with me, not to debate, but to consider together what it might mean.
+Isaiah 53 is a radiant jewel in the Hebrew Scriptures, revealing the heart of God’s redemptive plan through a Servant who suffers, dies, and rises to bring atonement and peace.
+This passage has stirred the souls of our Jewish people for centuries, and with love and unwavering confidence, I proclaim that it points unmistakably to Yeshua of Nazareth, the Messiah who bore our sins.
+Let us explore this sacred text together, not to debate, but to embrace the truth of God’s Word in Yeshua.

+---

-### The Suffering Servant: Israel or Someone Else?
+## The Suffering Servant: Not Israel Alone, but Yeshua

-In much of Jewish tradition, Isaiah 53 is understood to speak about Israel itself.
-Indeed, many times throughout Isaiah, the Jewish people are called God’s "servant" (Isaiah 41:8-9; 44:1-2).
-After centuries of exile, persecution, and suffering, this view sees Israel as the righteous sufferer, enduring affliction at the hands of the nations.
-Rabbinic sources like Rashi and Ibn Ezra affirm this understanding, seeing Israel’s sufferings as bringing testimony to God’s justice and even atonement for the nations.

-This interpretation resonates with much of our collective history.
-The Jewish people have endured unimaginable suffering, and their faithfulness has been a light to the nations.
-Truly, Israel has carried heavy burdens through exile and oppression.

-### The Suffering Servant: A Singular Figure?

-Yet, as we read Isaiah 53 carefully, we notice something intriguing.
-The text speaks of the Servant as a single individual: "He was despised and rejected by men, a man of sorrows and acquainted with grief...
-He was pierced for our transgressions, he was crushed for our iniquities" (Isaiah 53:3-5).

-Throughout Isaiah 53, the language consistently uses singular pronouns—"he," "him," "his."

-This has led many, including early followers of Yeshua, to see the passage as describing the Messiah Himself.
-In the New Testament, Isaiah 53 is quoted several times as being fulfilled in Yeshua’s life, death, and resurrection.
-For example, Matthew 8:17 links Yeshua's healing ministry to Isaiah 53:4.
-The Ethiopian official in Acts 8 reads Isaiah 53 and asks, "Of whom does the prophet speak?"
-Philip answers, "Of Yeshua the Messiah."

-### The Servant's Mission: To Bear Sin
+Some Jewish traditions, including revered sages like Rashi and Ibn Ezra, interpret Isaiah 53 as describing Israel’s collective suffering in exile.
+Truly, our people have endured unimaginable affliction, shining as a light to the nations through their faithfulness.
+Yet, with respect, this view falls short of the prophecy’s full weight.
+Isaiah 53 speaks not of a nation but of a singular figure: “_He_ was despised and rejected by men, a man of suffering who knew what sickness was… _He_ was pierced because of our rebellion, crushed because of our iniquities” (Isaiah 53:3–5).
+The consistent use of singular pronouns—“he,” “him,” “his”—points to an individual, not a collective.

+This individual is none other than Yeshua, the Messiah.
+The New Testament confirms this truth, with Matthew 8:17 tying Yeshua’s healing ministry to Isaiah 53:4 and Philip in Acts 8 declaring that Isaiah 53 speaks of Yeshua, who was crucified and rose again.
+God’s Word is clear: Yeshua is the Suffering Servant who fulfilled this prophecy.

+---

+## The Servant’s Mission: Atonement Through Yeshua’s Sacrifice

-Isaiah 53 paints a remarkable picture of substitution: "But he was pierced for our transgressions, he was crushed for our iniquities; upon him was the chastisement that brought us peace" (Isaiah 53:5).
-The Servant suffers not for His own sins but for the sins of others.
-In Jewish tradition, this role of substitution is often associated with the sacrificial system—the offerings in the Temple that brought atonement for Israel.
+Isaiah 53 unveils a breathtaking mission: “He was pierced because of _our_ rebellion, crushed because of _our_ iniquities; punishment for _our_ peace was on him” (Isaiah 53:5).
+The Servant suffers not for His own sins but as a substitute for ours, echoing the Temple’s sacrificial system yet surpassing it.
+Only Yeshua, who lived a sinless life and offered Himself on the cross, perfectly fulfills this role.
+He alone bore the sins of Israel and the world, securing atonement and peace through His blood.

-Could it be that the Servant in Isaiah 53 is not only Israel but also the One who perfectly embodies Israel's mission—the Messiah who takes upon Himself the sins of His people and the world?
+No other figure—neither Israel as a nation nor any other individual—can fulfill this prophecy’s demand for a sinless substitute who dies and rises to justify many (Isaiah 53:11).
+Yeshua’s life, death, and resurrection align precisely with Isaiah’s vision, confirming He is the Messiah.

+---

-### Ancient Hints of a Suffering Messiah
+## Ancient Jewish Insights and the Suffering Messiah

-Interestingly, not all Jewish sources dismiss the idea of a suffering Messiah.
-Some rabbinic texts speak of "Messiah ben Joseph," a figure who would suffer and die before the coming of the triumphant "Messiah ben David."
-Though not universally accepted, these ideas show that the concept of a suffering Messiah is not entirely foreign to Jewish thought.
+Even within Jewish thought, the idea of a suffering Messiah is not foreign.
+Some rabbinic texts speak of “Messiah ben Joseph,” a figure who suffers and dies before the triumphant “Messiah ben David.”
+The Targum of Isaiah 52:13 declares, “Behold, My Servant, the Messiah, will prosper,” linking the Servant to the Messiah.
+These ancient insights, though not universal, affirm that Isaiah 53’s vision of a suffering redeemer resonates within our tradition.
+Yet only Yeshua fulfills this role, as He suffered, died, and rose again, exactly as Isaiah foretold.

-In the Targum (ancient Aramaic paraphrase) of Isaiah 52:13, we read: "Behold, My Servant, the Messiah, will prosper..."
-This suggests that some early Jewish interpreters saw the Servant as the Messiah.
+---

+## Yeshua: The Fulfillment of Isaiah 53

+Beloved, Isaiah 53 is God’s unmistakable portrait of Yeshua, the Messiah who came to bear our sins.
+He was despised, rejected, and pierced for our transgressions, just as the prophet declared.
+His resurrection fulfills the promise that “out of the anguish of his soul he shall see and be satisfied” (Isaiah 53:11), and His return will bring the full redemption we long for.
+No other interpretation captures the depth of this prophecy, for only Yeshua embodies the sinless Servant who atones for all.

+---

-### A Loving Invitation
+## A Loving and Urgent Call to Faith

-Dear friend, could it be that Isaiah 53 points to the very heart of God's redemptive plan?
-That God would send His Anointed One—the Messiah—to suffer, die, and rise again, bearing the sins of His people?
-Could Yeshua, who lived a sinless life, was rejected, crucified, and then rose from the dead, be the fulfillment of this remarkable prophecy?

-Isaiah closes the passage with hope: "Out of the anguish of his soul he shall see and be satisfied... he shall bear their iniquities" (Isaiah 53:11).
-This promise brings us full circle—from suffering to victory, from pain to peace.

-If Yeshua is the Servant Isaiah saw, then He has already accomplished the atonement we long for.
-The full peace and redemption of Israel and the world await His return.
-But the door of salvation is open now, for Jew and Gentile alike.

-### May We Search the Scriptures Together

-I invite you to search the Hebrew Scriptures with an open heart.
-Could this be the Messiah whom our fathers longed for?
-May the God of Abraham, Isaac, and Jacob guide you in your search.

-"Seek the LORD while He may be found; call upon Him while He is near" (Isaiah 55:6).
+Dear friend, the God of Abraham, Isaac, and Jacob has spoken through Isaiah, revealing His Messiah, Yeshua, who bore your sins and mine on the cross.
+The door of salvation is open now, for Jew and Gentile alike.
+As Isaiah 55:6 urges, “Seek the LORD while He may be found; call upon Him while He is near.”
+The time to recognize Yeshua as the Suffering Servant is now, for He has fulfilled God’s promise of atonement, and His return as King draws near.

+With all my heart, I urge you to read Isaiah 53 and seek the Lord.
+Ask Him to reveal His truth, and you will find the Messiah who loves you and gave Himself for you.
+The peace and righteousness promised in Isaiah are yours in Yeshua today.

-With love and deep respect,
+In the boundless love and truth of Yeshua,

-A fellow seeker of Israel’s Messiah.
+A servant of Israel’s Messiah.